-&lt;sup>3 This has been addressed by WG 14 in an optionally normative annex in the current working paper
+$^{^{3}}$ $\,$ This has been addressed by WG 14 in an optionally normative annex in the current working paper

-- Defining an identifier type for loop control that cannot be modified by anything other than the loop control construct would be a relatively minor addition to C that could make C code safer and encourage better structured programming. - Defining a standardized interface package for interfacing C with many of the top programming languages and a reciprocal package should be developed of the other top languages to interface with C. - Joining with other languages in developing a standardized set of mechanisms for detecting and treating error conditions so that all languages to the extent possible could use them.
+- Defining a "fallthru" construct that will explicitly bind multiple switch cases together and eliminate the need for the break statement.
+The default would be for a case to break instead of falling through to the next case.
+Granted this is a major shift in concept, but if it could be accomplished, less unintentional errors would occur. - Defining an identifier type for loop control that cannot be modified by anything other than the loop control construct would be a relatively minor addition to C that could make C code safer and encourage better structured programming. - Defining a standardized interface package for interfacing C with many of the top programming languages and a reciprocal package should be developed of the other top languages to interface with C. - Joining with other languages in developing a standardized set of mechanisms for detecting and treating error conditions so that all languages to the extent possible could use them.
 Note that this does not mean that all languages should use the same mechanisms as there should be a variety (label parameters, auxiliary status variables), but each of the mechanisms should be standardized. - Since fault handling and exiting of a program is common to all languages, it is suggested that common terminology such as the meaning of fail safe, fail hard, fail soft, and so on along with a core API set such as exit, abort, and so on be standardized and coordinated with other languages. - Deprecating unions.
 The primary reason for the use of unions to save memory has been diminished considerably as memory has become cheaper and more available.
 Unions are not statically type safe and are historically known to be a common source of errors, leading to many C programming guidelines specifically prohibiting the use of unions. - Creating a recognizable naming standard for routines such that one version of a library does parameter checking to the extent possible and another version does no parameter checking.
 The first version would be considered safer and more secure and the second could be used in certain situations where performance is critical and the checking is assumed to be done in the calling routine.
-A naming standard could be made such that the library that does parameter checking could be named as usual, say "library\xyz" and an equivalent version that does not do checking could have a "\p" appended, such as "library\xyz\p".
+A naming standard could be made such that the library that does parameter checking could be named as usual, say "library_xyz" and an equivalent version that does not do checking could have a "p" appended, such as "library_xyz_p".
 Without a naming standard such as this, a considerable number of wasted cycles will be conducted doing a double check of parameters or even worse, no checking will be done in both the calling and receiving routines as each is assuming the other is doing the checking. - Creating an Annex that lists deprecated features.